wp-plugins/cs-shop/readme.txt

 This is the most simple configuration steps.
 Short code to a variety of attributes can be set.
 Please show 'Shortcode Example' page.

 == Changelog ==

+= 0.9.7.1 =
+* Remove the feature of LinkShare Crossover search and Merchandiser integration.

 = 0.9.7 =
 * Add support LinkShare.